jurayev/data-transform-serverless/README.md

 https://github.com/localstack/localstack

 ## Set important env variables
 I do not use `aws configure` for simplicity sake.
-Instead variable are set using `export` by shell script
+Instead variable are set using `export` by shell script in `scripts/set-vars.sh`

 Two required variables are below:

 `export LOCALSTACK_HOSTNAME=localhost`  - For local machine use

-`export LOCALSTACK_REMOTE=172.17.0.2`   - For docker container use
+`export LOCALSTACK_REMOTE=<localstack ip address>`   - For docker container use

-`172.17.0.2` is default ip that is assigned to localstack instance in bridge network type.
 In order to reach the localstack instance the ip has to be set correctly in env variables.
-Make sure that this is correct ip by checking the assigned ip with the following command `docker network inspect bridge`.
+Make sure that the correct ip is set by checking the assigned ip with the following command `docker network inspect bridge`.
 The localstack instance ip will be displayed if it is currently up and running.
-This behavior has to be improved by obtaining the dynamic ip of locastack.
+This behavior has to be improved by obtaining the dynamic ip of locastack via docker compose with `- LOCALSTACK_HOSTNAME=${LOCALSTACK_REMOTE:-host.docker.internal}` config

 ## Running Application:
 1. Execute the full CI/CD like pipeline.
 Two containers are created: 1.
 Localstack AWS 2.
 App - that executes the tests and deploys the applicaton code and invokes a test lambda function

 `docker-compose up`

+Note: when running the first time ever, it takes a while to download all images: locastack, python:3.8-alpine, lambci/lambda.
+The first lambda function call will be slow as well, as it needs to download am image for lambda

 2. Run App in standby mode for manual testing.
 - Build the image